Red Ghost (character): Fictional character biography

-Alongside Klaw, the Living Laser, and Venom during the Acts of Vengeance, he attempted to steal alien technology from the Watcher's home on the Moon.
-The Red Ghost used the powers he had gained from his re-exposure to attack Quasar.
-He was captured in this attempt.
-With the Super-Apes, the Red Ghost attempted to steal the alien technology of the smartship Friday; he battled Mister Fantastic, the Invisible Woman, and Power Pack, and was captured.
+During the "Acts of Vengeance" storyline, the Red Ghost, alongside Klaw, the Living Laser, and Venom, attempted to steal alien technology from the Watcher's home on the Moon, during which he was defeated and captured.
+With the Super-Apes, the Red Ghost attempted to steal the alien technology of the Power Pack's smartship Friday; he battled them, Mister Fantastic, and the Invisible Woman, and was captured.

-The Super-Apes later show up alone, having separated themselves from the Red Ghost and started a life of crime on their own by taking over a private zoo in Salina, Kansas.
+The Super-Apes later show up alone, having separated themselves from the Red Ghost and became independent criminals by taking over a private zoo in Salina, Kansas.
 They had turned the animals against the local population and captured three members of the New Warriors when they entered the complex.
 Instead of fighting their way out of the situation, they used their intellect and settled on a peaceful coexistence with the people of the town.

-Shortly after the Fantastic Four returned from a pocket dimension created by Franklin Richards, the Super-Apes had gained high levels of intelligence and were working on a virus that would take out humans, leaving simians dominant.
+Shortly after the Fantastic Four returned from a pocket dimension created by Franklin Richards, the Super-Apes had gained high levels of intelligence and were working on a virus that would eliminate humanity, leaving simians dominant.
 The Red Ghost, conversely, had degenerated into a childlike mental state and spent most of the time interested in a rabbit.

 The Red Ghost and his Super-Apes teamed up again and the Red Ghost regained his original intelligence.
-They attempted to build a new Communist state in the political vacuum of Niganda — the Socialist Simian Republic of Niganda, "A country where a new form of Marxist-Leninist socialism can grow, based on the purity of the ape world."
+They attempted to build a new Communist state in the political vacuum of Niganda, "a country where a new form of Marxist-Leninist socialism can grow, based on the purity of the ape world."

 The Red Ghost later appeared as a member of the Intelligencia among other super-geniuses.
 While the Red Hulk was fighting the X-Men, the Red Ghost managed to capture the Beast and the Black Panther and sent his Super-Apes to assist the Red Hulk only for them to attack the Red Hulk.
 Mikhlo was killed by the Red Hulk, which enraged the Red Ghost.

-The Red Ghost replaced Mikhlo with Grigori, a baby gorilla that was possibly stolen from the Leningrad Zoo.
-The Red Ghost gave Grigori super-strength via scraps left behind by Department X. The Red Ghost's new team was short-lived as, not long after creating Grigori, the She-Hulks attacked and captured the foursome.
+The Red Ghost replaced Mikhlo with Grigori, a baby gorilla who gains superhuman strength from scraps left behind by Department X. The Red Ghost's new team was short-lived as, not long after creating Grigori, the She-Hulks attacked and captured the foursome.

 The Red Ghost was with the Intelligencia when they were attacked by the Sinister Six.
 During the battle, he and his apes were killed when Doctor Octopus used the Zero Cannon to launch them into space.

-MODOK Superior was able to revive the Red Ghost and his Super-Apes and the other Intelligencia members where they began to formulate their plans after their predicted shatter of the superhero community.
+MODOK was able to revive the Red Ghost, the Super-Apes, and the other members of Intelligencia.